 flyGIRL Natalie Kelley

-My mother has been helping me build a résumé over the weekend.
-It’s been…a while…since putting together a résumé.
-There are a few aviation/pilot job websites where the final product will be uploaded and hopefully, I’ll find an opportunity with an employer that can allow me to earn more experience in the cockpit (and get to know a few more pilots).
+My mother has been helping me build a r?sum? over the weekend.?
+It?s been?a while?since putting together a r?sum?.?
+There are a few aviation/pilot job websites where the final product will be uploaded and hopefully, I?ll find an opportunity with an employer that can allow me to earn more experience in the cockpit (and get to know a few more pilots).

 What Will Really Happen?